Perforated baton: The spear straightener hypothesis

 The hypothesis that the batons were used to help fashion spears, darts, and arrows does not necessarily conflict with their use as spear-throwers.

 The straighteners may have operated in two main ways.
 Firstly, the holes may have been used as a "shaft wrench" to lever a wooden shaft straight, perhaps after heating the shaft.
 The shaft would be noticeably smaller than the hole, and placed through it.
 By applying pressure on the baton bends in the shaft could be straightened.
 The second method is to put the shaft through the hole, and then spin the baton round and round, with the rough inside of the hole either wearing away the wood to achieve a tapering point, or marking areas to be whittled; it could then be fire-hardened.
 Smoothing leather thongs placed through the hole in a similar way is another possible use.

 Rope making

-Certain batons with spiral grooves around the holes are said to function as tools for making rope.
-See Hohle Fels.
+Some batons, especially those with multiple holes and/or spiral grooves around the holes, can function as tools for making rope, and have been found with chemical evidence suggesting this use.
+Also see Hohle Fels.